unionai/unionai-docs/source/core-concepts/caching.md

 ### Overwrite cache in the UI

-It can also be used when launching an execution from the UI, in the launch modal:
+You can also trigger cache invalidation when launching an execution from the UI, in the launch modal:

 ![Overwrite cache flag in the UI](/_static/images/core-concepts-caching-overwrite-cached-outputs.png)